Explore Madison Like a Local: The Ultimate Travel Guide

 How to Get Around Madison:

-I recommend renting a car during your visit to Madison so that you can maximize your time and explore all areas of the city.
 There are also a lot of things to do just outside of Madison and easily accessible by car if you have more time in the area.
 If you will only be exploring the downtown/campus area, then you may not need a vehicle.

 Madison does have a public bus system – Metro Transit.
 It’s not the best transit system I’ve ever used, but it’s pretty good for the size of the city and it’s reliable.
-If you’ll be on campus, the 80 bus is always free (so are the 81, 82 and 84 buses but those routes do not run as frequently).
+It’s also been completely revamped as of 2024 with new bus stops and buses.

 The city also has plenty of Uber and Lyft drivers and does still have a few cab companies (must order ahead or call and wait).